 where $n_t$ is the number of data points in time, $C_{fit}(t)$ is the fitting function and $C_t$ is filtered value of measured magnetization squared after time $t$, $m^2_t = (1/n) \sum_i \langle \sigma_i^z(t) \rangle^2 $.
 The measured values of $m^2_t$ fluctuates significantly over time, even after being averaged over ~100 realizations.
-These fluctuations dominate the fit quality $\chi$ at large disorders, to prevent this we smoothened the data by applying Savitsky Golay filter, $G_r$ with degree $r=2-5$ to the data: $C_t=\sum_t' G_{r}(t-t') m^2_t$.
-We emphasize that the fit parameters are not affected by the application of the filter, it affects only the evaluation of the fit quality, $\chi$.
-Slightly above the transition the best fit is achieved by exponential with the power law prefactor and offset, see Fig.\ref{fig:fit_errors}a that illustrates the typical behavior in this regime.
-Below the transition, at $w<w_c\sim10$ the power law fit is very good but fails above it, see Fig.\ref{fig:fit_errors}b.
-Similarly exponential fits with offset are not good below transition but become very good above it.
-Far above the transition, exponential and exponential with power law prefactor and offsets are equally good, in this regime the exponent $\alpha$ of the power law becomes very small, e.g. $\alpha=0.15$ for $w=20$, which makes it very difficult to distinguish the fits.
-In this regime, the values of the offset for these two fits are practically identical.
+These fluctuations dominate the fit quality $\chi$ at large disorders; to suppress this effect, we smoothened the data by applying the Savitsky Golay filter, $G_r$, with degree $r=2-5$ to the data: $C_t=\sum_t' G_{r}(t-t') m^2_t$.
+We emphasize that the fit parameters are not affected by the application of the filter; it affects only the evaluation of the fit quality, $\chi$.
+Slightly above the transition the best fit is achieved by an exponential with a power law prefactor and constant offset, see Fig.\ref{fig:fit_errors}a.
+Below the transition, at $w<w_c\sim10$, the power law fit is preferred, see Fig.\ref{fig:fit_errors}b.
+Similarly, exponential fits with constant offset are poor below the transition.
+Far above the transition, exponential and exponential with power law prefactor fits perform equally well.
+In this regime, the exponent $\alpha$ of the power law becomes very small, e.g. $\alpha=0.15$ for $w=20$, which makes it very difficult to distinguish the fits.
+The values of the constant offset for these two fits are practically identical above the transition.